 Selection of all but the last entry in the menu leads to a request for the analogous surface or map.
 This will be calculated at medium resolution unless a different resolution has been selected (see below).
-Additional surfaces and maps or the same surfaces or maps at different resolution may be requested by selecting More Surfaces... at the bottom of the Surfaces dialog).
+Additional surfaces and maps or the same surfaces or maps at different resolution may be requested by selecting More Surfaces... from the menu (or by clicking on More Surfaces... at the bottom of the Surfaces dialog).
 This leads to the Add Surfaces dialog that contains three menus and a check box: